 In the event of a complaint regarding the DCT, the student shall, initially, give written notification to the Chair of the department.
 The Chair shall attempt an informal resolution.
 If that fails, the formal procedure described above shall be followed except that the final decision shall be that of the Chairs of the department and the Grievance Committee.
 The Grievance Committee is a standing committee of the Graduate Program.
 Three faculty members will be appointed annually by vote at the first graduate program meeting of the year of the Graduate Program Faculty.
 An alternate will be selected who is the individual with next highest vote tally.

-18. Graduation Procedures
+19. Graduation Procedures

-Students must consult with the DCT and Division of Graduate Studies regarding the procedures for graduation.
-Graduation exercises for Jackson State University take place each Spring and Winter semesters.
-Students who are eligible to participate in the graduation ceremony may contact the Division of Graduate Studies for information about graduation ceremonies.
+Students must consult with the DCT and Graduate School regarding the procedures for graduation.
+Graduation exercises for JSU take place each Spring and Fall semesters.
+Students who are eligible to participate in the graduation ceremony may contact the Graduate School for information about graduation ceremonies.

-D. FINANCIAL AID
+F. FINANCIAL AID